Water Fire Extinguishers: The Essential Guide for Class A Protection

 Your Water Extinguisher Implementation Strategy

-Build a comprehensive Class A protection plan:
+Build a solid Class A protection plan:

 • Install stored pressure water extinguishers in warehouses, loading docks, and wood/paper storage areas

-• Ensure 75 foot maximum travel distance compliance per NFPA 10 standards
+• Stay within the 75-foot maximum travel distance per NFPA 10 Section 6.2.1.1 and OSHA 1910.157

 Shop Water Fire Extinguishers